JakBul/1stMS/README.md

 ![screenshot](assets/documentation/contrast_bug_0.png)

-Using the report, I made the necessary changes and now Dev Tools shows that contrast is sufficient 3.66 points:
+Using the report, I made the necessary changes and now Dev Tools shows that contrast is on average 3.66 points:

 ![screenshot](assets/documentation/contrast_bug.png)